 Winter storms often hide fire hydrants under a mountain of snow, making hydrants impossible to find quickly.
-In the event of a fire, firefighters have to locate and shovel out buried fire hydrants before hooking up to them, losing precious time that could be better spent saving lives and containing a fire.
+In the event of a fire, firefighters have to locate and shovel out buried fire hydrants before hooking up to them, losing precious time that could be better containing a fire and saving lives.

-Please do not let your neighborhood hydrant remain under cover of snow, leaves, and other debris.
+Please do not let your neighborhood hydrant remain under cover of snow, leaves, or other debris.
 Help your fire department and neighbors by keeping the fire hydrant closest to your residence or business clear of snow, leaves, building debris, and trash.
-The fire department needs a 3-foot clearance on all sides.
+The fire department needs at least three feet of clearance on all sides.

-For additional questions or concerns regarding fire hydrants, please contact the Town's Department of Public Works at 703-255-6380.
+For additional questions or concerns regarding fire hydrants, contact the Town's Department of Public Works at 703-255-6380.